theaniketraj/VeloCD/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Experience the future of continuous integration.
-VeloCD accelerates your builds and deployments with real-time monitoring and intelligent automation.
+      Experience the Future of Continuous Integration.
+VeloCD accelerates your Builds and Deployments with Real-Time Monitoring and Intelligent Automation.
     actions:
       - label: Get started
         altText: ''